tyconsulting/blog.tyang.github.io/_posts/2015-10-28-automating-opsmgr-part-19-creating-any-types-of-generic-rules.md

 <ul>
 	<li>RuleName – the internal name of the rule</li>
 	<li>RuleDisplayName – the display name of the rule. this is what people will see in OpsMgr console</li>
-	<li>ClassName – The internal name of the target class (i.e. “Microsoft.Windows.OperatingSystem”)</li>
+	<li>ClassName – The internal name of the target class (i.e. "Microsoft.Windows.OperatingSystem")</li>
 	<li>WMINameSpace – the WMI name space of where the WMI class you are going to query resides.
-This is optional. if not specified, the default value of “Root\CIMV2” will be used</li>
+This is optional. if not specified, the default value of "Root\CIMV2" will be used</li>
 	<li>WMIQuery – the WMI query to retrieve the performance counter value</li>
 	<li>IntervalSeconds – the rule execution interval in seconds. this is optional, if not specified, the default value of 900 (15 minutes) will be used.</li>
 	<li>ObjectName – The object name for the performance data (i.e. Process, or LogicalDisk)</li>
 	<li>CounterName – the counter name for the performance data (i.e. ProcessCount, or FreeSpaceMB)</li>
 	<li>InstanceNameWMIProperty – the property returned from the WMI query which represent the performance data instance value (i.e. if you are collecting logical disk counters, the result of WMI query may contain a property that represent the drive letter, which can be used to identify the instance in perf data).
-This is optional, if not specified, the perf data instance name would be “_Total”.</li>
+This is optional, if not specified, the perf data instance name would be "_Total".</li>
 	<li>ValueWMIProperty – the property returned from the WMI query that represent the perf value.</li>
 </ul>
-The first step of this runbook is to retrieve a connection object named “OpsMgrSDK_Home” from my Azure Automation account (or SMA).
+The first step of this runbook is to retrieve a connection object named "OpsMgrSDK_Home" from my Azure Automation account (or SMA).
 This connection object is pre-configured, which contains the computer name of one of my OpsMgr management servers, and the credential of a service account which has OpsMgr admin privilege in my management group.

 <a href="http://blog.tyang.org/wp-content/uploads/2015/10/SNAGHTMLddea7c.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTMLddea7c" src="http://blog.tyang.org/wp-content/uploads/2015/10/SNAGHTMLddea7c_thumb.png" alt="SNAGHTMLddea7c" width="193" height="435" border="0" /></a>